Dalanzadgad: Climate

-Dalanzadgad experiences a cold desert climate (Köppen BWk) with cold winters and warm summers.
+Dalanzadgad experiences a cold desert climate (Köppen BWk, Trewartha BWac) with cold winters and warm summers.
 By Mongolian standards it is one of the warmest places in the country during winter.
 Along with Tsetserleg and Arvaikheer it was warmer than Hohhot in January 2014 and 2015.
 A unique steppe micro-climate with running streams and lush grass can be found in the nearby Yolyn Am valley.

+Administrative divisions

+The district is divided into ten bags, which are: